WaadZiadeh/How-many-chairs-in-the-room-/README.md

 # About the room
-This code implements to count the number of chairs in the room and show each color how many chairs we have Give the width and length of the room
+-This code implements to count the number of chairs in the room -show each color how many chairs we have
+-Give the width and length of the room

 ## Installation
 1. Clone the repository: